Dtech-Dbug/Dtech-Dbug/README.md

 #### Here's something that you may wanna know 😉
 - 🧙‍♂️Dtech-Dbug is my alter ego.
 - 🔭 Dtech-Dbug is currently working on Covigency, & leading a small team team of Engineers & Designers across several places of India.
 Also a close part of it's marketing team💼
-- 🌱 Dtech-Dbug is currently learning MERN Stack by building his own Full-Stack E-Commerce PWA.
+- 🌱 Dtech-Dbug is currently learning typescript.
 - 👯 Dtech-Dbug is looking to collaborate on Exciting Projects/ Startup oppurtunities.
 - 📙 Dtech-Dbug is currently reading *The Lean Startup - by Eric Ries*
 - 🤔 Dtech-Dbug is looking for help with 'How to write a proper Bio'.